Compositional Design of Safety Controllers for Large-Scale Stochastic Hybrid Systems: Computation of CBC

 \section{Computation of CBC}

-Here, we employ sum-of-squares (SOS) optimization techniques~\cite{parrilo2003semidefinite} and search for a CBC and its corresponding controller for each $\Phi_i$.
-To do so, we assume that $f_{1_i}$ and $f_{2_i}$ are polynomial functions.
-The next lemma provides the SOS formulation.
+Here, we employ sum-of-squares (SOS) optimization techniques~\citep{parrilo2003semidefinite} and search for a CBC and its corresponding controller for each $\Phi_i$. {To do so, we assume that $f_{1_i}$ and $f_{2_i}$ are polynomial functions of states $x_i$, disturbances $w_i$, and inputs $\nu_i$.
+Additionally, $\rho_i$ and $\sigma_i$ are assumed to be polynomial functions of states $x_i$.} The next lemma, inspired by~\cite{nejati2022compositional} (see Lemma~7.1, arXiv version), provides the SOS formulation.